yuchen-mei/voyager/README.md

 ```

 ### 2. Environment Requirements
-Create your own `.envrc` file that sets up the conda environment and sources the `env.sh` file.
+Install [direnv](https://direnv.net/), and then create your own `.envrc` file in the project root directory that sets up the conda environment and sources the `env.sh` file.
 A sample configuration might look like this:

 ```bash
 layout anaconda ./.conda-env